doiftrue/wordpress-composer-repo/README.md

 Usage
 -----

-### Option 1: Install WP into the project Root dir
+### Option 1: Install WP into the Root dir (where other project files is)

 > [!WARNING]
-> Do not use `composer/installers` for the full WP files instalation.
-Instead, utilize a custom command for `post-autoload-dump` event to copy the required files.
-This is because, during a future update, composer will overwrite all files in your project.
+> Do not use `composer/installers` for this type of installation.
+Instead, utilize a custom command for `post-autoload-dump` event to copy the required core files.
+This is because, during a future update, the composer will overwrite all files in your project.

 ```json
 {